 If you use dry fish foods, you risk not feeding your fish enough fiber.
 These foods need to be supplemented with vegetable foods to prevent swim bladder and bloating in vegetarian species.

-Fish pellets are tiny balls or sticks that can float or sink, depending on your purchase type.
+These are tiny to large balls or sticks that can float or sink, depending on your purchase type.
 They include ingredients like fish and shrimp meals, spirulina, minerals, and vitamins.
 There are floating pellets, slow-sinking pellets, and fast-sinking pellets.

 Dry Fish Food Ingredients